Hilbert series of modules over Lie algebroids: Introduction

 In \Section{\ref{hypersurfaces}} we study Hilbert series of complex analytic singularities.
-The general set-up is an ideal $I \subset \mf$, where $\mf$ is the maximal ideal of the ring $\Oc_n$ of convergent power series in $n$ variables, and $\g= T_{\Oc_n}(I)$, where we can assume also without loss of generality that $\g \subset T_{\Oc_n}(\mf)$.
-Let $\g_{\Cb}= \g/\mf \g$ be the fibre Lie algebra.
+The general set-up is an ideal $I \subset \mf$, where $\mf$ is the maximal ideal of the ring $\Oc_n$ of convergent power series in $n$ variables, and $\g= T_{\Oc_n}(I)$, where we can assume also without loss of generality that $\g \subset T_{\Oc_n}(\mf)$, so that the fibre Lie algebra is $\g_{\Cb}= \g/\mf \g$.
 The Hilbert series

 is a useful summary of a $\g$-module $M$ of finite type over $\Oc_n$.
-The first question is to determine when the fibre Lie algebra $\g_{\Cb} $ is solvable, as the Hilbert series will then coincide with the ordinary Hilbert series and thus give us a rather good control of the $\g$-module structure.
+The first question to settle is when the fibre Lie algebra $\g_{\Cb} $ is solvable, as the Hilbert series will then coincide with the ordinary Hilbert series and thus give us a rather good control of the $\g$-module structure.
 We prove that if $\Oc_n/I$ is a complete intersection ring with an isolated singularity and $I \subset \mf^2$ ($I\subset \mf^3$ when $I$ is principal), then $\g_{\Cb}$ is solvable \Th{\ref{isol-solv}}, which was proven for hypersurfaces by Granger and Schulze \cite{granger-schulze:initial-lieb}.
 Now put $J= (f+ T_{\Oc_n}\cdot f)$, where $f\in \mf$, and assume that $B=\Oc_n/(f)$ has an isolated singularity.
 We prove that the fibre Lie algebra of the Lie algebroid $T_{\Oc_n}(J)$ is solvable \Th{\ref{yau-solv}}, where the proof is based on Schulze and Yau's result \cite{schulze:solvable, yau:solvability} that the derivation algebra $T_{A}$ of the modular algebra $A= \Oc_n/J$ is solvable.
-Allowing $f$ also to have a non-isolated singularity we consider Hilbert series of $J$ both as $\g= T_{\Oc_n}(I)$- and $\g= T_{\Oc_n}(J)$-modules, $H_{A}(t)=\sum_{i \geq 0} \ell_{\g} (J^i/J^{i+1}) t^i$, proving it is a rational function in either case; moreover by a theorem of Yau and Mather \cite{mather-yau} (isolated singularities) and Greuel, Lossen and Shustin \cite{greuel-lossen-shusten} (general case) it follows that $H_{A}(t)$ is completely determined by the algebraic structure of its degree zero part $A$ (see \Theorem{\ref{yau-cor}}).
+Allowing $f$ also to have a non-isolated singularity we consider Hilbert series of $J$ both as $\g= T_{\Oc_n}(I)$ - and $\g= T_{\Oc_n}(J)$ -modules, $H_{A}(t)=\sum_{i \geq 0} \ell_{\g} (J^i/J^{i+1}) t^i$, proving it is a rational function in either case; moreover by a theorem of Yau and Mather \cite{mather-yau} (isolated singularities) and Greuel, Lossen and Shustin \cite{greuel-lossen-shusten} (general case) it follows that $H_{A}(t)$ is completely determined by the algebraic structure of its degree zero part $A$ (see \Theorem{\ref{yau-cor}}).
 So there arises a natural converse problem: If two hypersurfaces $B$ and $B'= \Oc_n/(f')$ of equal dimension, have equal Hilbert series $H_A(t)= H_{A'}(t)$, how are the rings $B$ and $B'$ then related?